Prowler2/Brave-Browser-GPO-Policy/README.md

 ###### Brave release 1.3 and newer
 `HKLM\SOFTWARE\Policies\BraveSoftware\Brave`

-I used the source Google Chrome Policy Templates and modified them to write to the Brave release 1.3 registry location instead.
+I used the source Google Chrome Policy Templates v79.0.3945.130 and modified them to write to the Brave release 1.3 registry location instead.
 Additionally, I added some Brave specific policy for enabling/ disabling TOR that most enterprises would require to even consider deploying it. https://www.chromium.org/administrators/policy-templates

 Details about each policy available in the Chrome source templates can be found at the link below https://cloud.google.com/docs/chrome-enterprise/policies/

 Modified Admin Policy Template added to the PolicyDefinitions directory on a windows machine.
+Policy namespace does not conflict with Chrome or other Chromium browsers.
 <img src="https://github.com/Prowler2/Brave-Browser-GPO-Policy/blob/master/Images/BraveGPedit.PNG" alt="Brave GPO" />

 Brave release 1.3 policy registry keys that were set by the modified admin template.